Susan Downey: Early life

-Levin was born in Schaumburg, Illinois, to Rosie and Elliott Levin, a businessman.
+Levin was born in Schaumburg, Illinois, to Rosie Levin, a homemaker, and Elliott Levin, a businessman.
 She became interested in the movie business at age 12.
 She graduated from Schaumburg High School as class valedictorian in 1991.
 She is Jewish.

 Interested in pursuing a career in film production, Levin moved to California and graduated summa cum laude from the University of Southern California School of Cinematic Arts.
 She began her career at Threshold Entertainment, where she oversaw the development and production of projects based on well-known properties for both the company's film and television slates.
-These include the feature films Mortal Kombat and Mortal Kombat: Annihilation, as well as the 22-episode TV series Mortal Kombat: Conquest which ran on both TNT and in syndication.
+These include the feature films Mortal Kombat and Mortal Kombat Annihilation, as well as the 22-episode TV series Mortal Kombat: Conquest which ran on both TNT and in syndication.

 Career

 Silver Pictures

 Downey held the dual posts of co-president of Dark Castle Entertainment and Executive Vice President of Production at Silver Pictures.
-Joining Silver Pictures in 1999, she oversaw the development and production of feature films released under both banners, including Thir13en Ghosts and Swordfish.
+Joining Silver Pictures in 1999, she oversaw the development and production of feature films released under both banners, including Thirteen Ghosts and Swordfish.

 In 2002, she made her producing debut as a co-producer on Ghost Ship and then co-produced the 2003 release Cradle 2 the Grave.
 Downey went on to produce the features Gothika and House of Wax, and also served as an executive producer on the critically acclaimed comedic thriller Kiss Kiss Bang Bang.

 Downey later produced Neil Jordan's psychological drama The Brave One, starring Jodie Foster and Terrence Howard; Guy Ritchie's comedy RocknRolla, starring Gerard Butler, Tom Wilkinson, Thandiwe Newton, Idris Elba, Chris Bridges and Jeremy Piven; the horror thriller Orphan, starring Vera Farmiga and Peter Sarsgaard; and the thriller Whiteout, starring Kate Beckinsale.

 She was also an executive producer on the Hughes brothers' post-apocalyptic drama The Book of Eli, starring Denzel Washington and Gary Oldman.